IanGagnonDB/databricks-agent-mcp-genie/README.md

 - `README.md` - This documentation

 ## Prerequisites
+### Optional: Deploy a VM for Private Workspace Access

+If your Databricks workspace **does not allow Public Network Access** (i.e., it is configured for private access only), you will need a jumpbox within the workspace's Virtual Network (VNet) to access Databricks and related resources.

+**Recommended Approach (Azure):**
+1. **Deploy a Virtual Machine (VM):**
+   - Use the Azure Portal or CLI to deploy an Ubuntu 24.04 VM within the same VNet as your Databricks workspace.
+   - Assign a Public IP address to the VM.
+   - Allow inbound access on port 22 (SSH) to your personal IP address.

+2. **Connect to the VM:**
+   - SSH into the VM:
+     ```bash
+     ssh <your-username>@<public-ip-address>
+     ```

+3. **Set Up Python Environment:**
+   - Install Python tools:
+     ```bash
+     sudo apt update
+     sudo apt install python3-pip python3-venv -y
+     ```
+   - Create and activate the virtual environment:
+     ```bash
+     python3 -m venv venv
+     source venv/bin/activate
+     ```

+You can now proceed with the rest of the setup and run the agent from within this VM, ensuring secure, private connectivity to your Databricks workspace.

 ### Python Environment Setup
 A Python environment must be properly set up using the provided `requirements.txt` file: